ISPaton/UAGP23_cash_access/README.md

 # UAGP23_cash_access
 Project for urban analytics group project - initial setup for later transfer

+18 February 2003
+Notebook finished in terms of exploratory data analysis for Glasgow Varying the threshold for "residential delivery points" (">0" but with max 100 and mean 18) may vary results.
+Varying buffer (800m) may vary results.
+2 step floating catchment analysis is the next stage

 12 February 2023

 Data from below loaded into Jupyter notebook but for Scotland, not Glasgow